What Adventists Believe About the Trinity

 By the late 1890s and into the 20th century, the Adventist Church was moving toward a full trinitarian position.
 And in 1931, the Fundamental Beliefs of Adventists included a trinitarian statement.

 In 1980, the church voted the belief in the Trinity as a fundamental Adventist teaching.
-The belief expresses that all three persons of the Godhead—the Father, the Son, and the Holy Spirit—are fully and eternally God.10
+The belief expresses that all three expressions of the Godhead—the Father, the Son, and the Holy Spirit—are fully and eternally God.10

 The Trinity reveals the loving character of God